DMoenks/azure-ad-license-status/README.md

 Check for license need based on Azure AD and Office feature information:

-:x: Azure Active Directory Premium P1 based on applications using application proxy
+:x: _Azure Active Directory Premium P1_ based on applications using application proxy

-:heavy_check_mark: Azure Active Directory Premium P1 based on groups using dynamic user membership
+:heavy_check_mark: _Azure Active Directory Premium P1_ based on groups using dynamic user membership

-:heavy_check_mark: Azure Active Directory Premium P1 based on applications using group-based assignment
+:heavy_check_mark: _Azure Active Directory Premium P1_ based on applications using group-based assignment

-:heavy_check_mark: Azure Active Directory Premium P1/P2 based on users covered by Conditional Access
+:heavy_check_mark: _Azure Active Directory Premium P1/P2_ based on users covered by Conditional Access

 > DISCLAIMER: For performance reasons, Conditional Access coverage calculation only considers two separate 5-day time slots.
 The first being the most recent full Monday-Friday slot, the second being the same slot two weeks earlier.
 Although this should result in a mostly accurate coverage calculation, taking at least 4-day time slots into account for each time zone, it will inevitably disregard users with irregular access patterns.

-:heavy_check_mark: Azure Active Directory Premium P2 based on users in scope of Privileged Identity Management
+:heavy_check_mark: _Azure Active Directory Premium P2_ based on users in scope of Privileged Identity Management

-:heavy_check_mark: Defender for Office 365 P1/P2 based on protected Exchange Online recipients
+:heavy_check_mark: _Defender for Office 365 P1/P2_ based on protected Exchange Online recipients

-:x: Intune Device based on devices managed by Intune and used by unlicensed users
+:heavy_check_mark: _Intune Device_ based on devices managed by Intune and used by unlicensed users

 ### 2.2 User level